Shaw Local

 A vote on the project is on the agenda for the Will County Board when it meets Thursday morning.

-But Breslan’s order requires the county to first provide prospective neighbors of the solar complex an opportunity to make their case against the plan with evidence and cross-examination.
+Breslan’s order requires the county to provide prospective neighbors who own land adjoining the proposed solar complex an opportunity to make their case against the plan with evidence and cross-examination.

 Attorney Steven Becker is representing 16 clients and has filed a lawsuit contending that they should have been allowed to make that case at a public hearing that ran two nights on March 30 and 31.